-The School Liaison Officer (SLO) works to connect commanders, educators and parents.
-The SLO serves as the subject matter expert for K-12 education issues.
-The SLO's primary function is to provide transition support to military and DoD-eligible families with school-age children to ensure smooth transitions between schools and positive educational experiences.
-The SLO can provide numerous resources to assist families, educators and commands in their efforts to create positive and supportive educational environments for military children.
+The School Liaison works to connect commanders, educators, and parents and serves as the subject matter expert for K-12 education issues on the Installation.
+The School Liaison's primary function is to provide transition support to military and DoD-eligible families with school-age children to ensure smooth transitions between schools and positive educational experiences.
+The School Liaison can provide numerous resources to assist families, educators, and commands in their efforts to create positive and supportive educational environments for military children.

-Navy School Liaison Officers Provide Seven Core Services to Assist Families:
+Navy School Liaisons Provides Seven Core Services to Assist Families:

 - School Transition Services (PCS Cycle): School Liaison Officers assist families with school transfers and help "level the playing field" for military children and youth.